oyvindsam/jianghu_reader/README.md

 # jianghu_reader
 This is a project i have been working on since Feb 2017.
 I read a lot of webnovels and wanted to make the reading experience on mobile better, fitting my needs.
-As this is my first step into Android development I know there is a lot of stuff to improve, and hopefully I will make time to update this project in the future.

 DOWNLOAD: https://github.com/oyvindsam/jianghu_reader/raw/master/Additional%20files/jianghu_reader_r1.apk